roman-milk/roman-milk.github.io/exhibitionist-wife.md

+===

- ****** Exhibitionist Wife Ch.
-02 ****** byStoryTeller07© Felicity felt as though she'd been on fire over the last three days.
+Felicity felt as though she'd been on fire over the last three days.
 From the moment they first played the naughty games, she could think of nothing else, with powerful imaginings flooding her mind with a continuous arousal.
 Being so heated up for so long, left her vulnerable to her husband's suggestions.
 She'd do almost anything to have them arrive home highly excited, ready to have wonderful uninhibited sex.